Digital-Data-Co/forge-docs/src/administration-guide/installation_manually.md

 ## Troubleshooting

-If there is a problem while executing a task it might be an environmental issue with your setup - not an issue with Semaphore itself!
+If there is a problem while executing a task it might be an environmental issue with your setup - not an issue with Forge itself!

-Please go through these steps to verify if the issue occurs outside Semaphore:
+Please go through these steps to verify if the issue occurs outside Forge:

 - Change into the context of the user: